Katepwa Beach

-Located on the south side of Katepwa Beach is Katepwa Point Provincial Park and on the east side are two gold courses.
+Located on the south side of Katepwa Beach is Katepwa Point Provincial Park and on the east side are two golf courses.
 Katepwa Beach Golf Course is an 18-hole course and Katepwa Family Nine Golf Course is a 9-hole course.

 History

 Katepwa Beach incorporated as a resort village on August 1, 1957, under the official name of the Summer Resort Village of Katepwa Beach.
 The resort village changed its official name to the Resort Village of Katepwa Beach on May 13, 1992.
 It, and the resort villages of Katepwa South and Sandy Beach, amalgamated on July 24, 2004, to form the Resort Village of the District of Katepwa.